hyotang666/with-package/documentation.md

     *** - EVAL: undefined function IOTA

 What you should know is ...

-1:Command name is WITH-USE-PACKAGE.
+   1. Command name is WITH-USE-PACKAGE.
-2:WITH-USE-PACKAGE can accept only one package.
+   2. WITH-USE-PACKAGE can accept only one package.
      If you need to use some external packages, you need to nest command.
-3:You should pass parameter as keyword symbol.
+   3. You should pass parameter as keyword symbol.

 That's all.

 When you met a problem, see chapters below.